he-yang/Excel-to-JSON/source/privacy.md

 ### What Data is NOT Collected by Google AdSense?
 - No data from your JSON files is shared with Google AdSense
-- No sensitive business data from Excel processing
+- No sensitive business data from Excel/WPS processing
 - No personal information beyond standard web analytics data

  For more information about how Google uses data, please visit [Google's Privacy & Terms](https://policies.google.com/privacy).